onecodex/chrononaut/docs/index.rst

 More details
 ------------

-More in-depth information on Chrononaut's public API is available below:
+More in-depth information on Chrononaut's API is available below:

 .. toctree::
    :maxdepth: 2